-Principal Components Analysis (PCA) using standard statistical methods
+Principal Component Analysis (PCA) using standard statistical methods

 In the previous section, we developed a model for synthetic data--so we know the statistical structure.
 Usually, we don't have a good model of the statistical structure of an ensemble, but want to discover something about it.
-It is usually too hard to find a complete model of the underlying distribution, but we can still analyze the data to find means, variances and so forth.
-When dealing with a high-dimensional ensemble, sometimes most of the variation is occurring in some subspace.
-In other words, there is a particular direction with the largest variance (or standard deviation, which is the square root of the variance).

-In the example above, most of the variation is occurring in the 1D subspace defined by a line of slope theta.
+Where there are lots of dimensions, it can be hard to find a complete model of the underlying distribution; however, we can still analyze the data to find means, variances and other statistics.
+And when dealing with a high-dimensional ensemble, sometimes most of the variation occurs in some subspace.
+In other words, there is a particular direction with the largest variance.
+In the example above, most of the variation is occurring in the 1D subspace defined by a line of slope determined by the angle theta.
 How could we have discovered that only from the data--i.e. without having the model before us?
 We could graph it and look.
 But what if the dimensionality of the space is really big?

 PCA provides a method.
-PCA seeks out a new coordinate system that is just a rotation of the original that does two very interesting things:
+PCA seeks out a new coordinate system that is just a rotation of the original that does three very interesting things:

-- 1) The data when projected onto the new rotated coordinates are no longer correlated--in fact the autocovariance matrix (see below) is diagonal; - 2) The new coordinates can be ordered so that the main or "principal component" has the most variance, the next coordinate has the second most, and so forth.
+1) The data when projected onto the new rotated coordinates are no longer correlated--in fact the autocovariance matrix (see below) is diagonal;

+2) The new coordinates can be ordered so that the main or "principal component" has the most variance, the next coordinate has the second most, and so forth.
 How is this done?
-It turns out that the eigenvectors of the autocovariance matrix are the principal component vectors that point in the direction of the new coordinates,, and the eigenvalues are the variances of the data when projected onto the new coordinates (or axes).
+It turns out that the eigenvectors of the autocovariance matrix are the principal component vectors that point in the direction of the new coordinates, and the eigenvalues are the variances of the data when projected onto the new coordinates (or axes).